-A national network of faith-based providers supporting individuals with intellectual and developmental disabilities.
+A national network of faith-based providers advocating for and supporting individuals with intellectual and developmental disabilities.

 Lutheran Services in America-Disability Network (LSA-DN) is a nationwide network of Lutheran social ministry organizations, faith-based organizations and Lutheran professionals supporting people with intellectual and developmental disabilities (ID/DD) and related conditions.
-Associated with Lutheran Services in America, LSA-DN includes 19 member organizations that provide support to individuals with intellectual and developmental disabilities in 24 states and the U.S. Virgin Islands.
+Associated with Lutheran Services in America, LSA-DN includes 16 member organizations from across the United States.

-LSA-DN represents collective action toward a shared goal.
-As a nationwide network of faith-based providers, we work together to advocate for person-centered support and improvements to long-term services and supports for individuals with intellectual and developmental disabilities.
-Members of the LSA Disability Network gain:
+As a nationwide network of faith-based providers, we share best practices in service delivery and work together to advocate for person-centered support and improvements to long-term services and supports for individuals with intellectual and developmental disabilities.
+Together, LSA Disability Network members:

-- Invitations to work with fellow members to exchange best practices at the national and local level with other faith-based ID/DD service providers
+- Exchange best practices at the national and local level with other faith-based ID/DD service providers

-- Opportunities to support other network members in navigating today's complex and changing service environment
+- Navigate today's complex and changing service environment

 Breadth of services: Our members share expertise in developing and providing high-quality, person-centered support, including rehabilitation services, work programs, residential services, respite care and independent living.
 We respect the rights of those we support.